zsq978663747/Documentation/IBC/README.md

 ### 1. Preface
-On the two blockchains between which realized inter-blockchain communication, any token conforming to the `eosio.token specification` can register and use the IBC channel for inter-blockchain transfer.
+On the two blockchains between which realized inter-blockchain communication, any token conforming to the `eosio.token specification` can register and use the IBC channel for inter-blockchain transfer , please refer to [Token Registration and Management](IBC/Token_Registration_and_Management.md) for more information.
-This article describes the IBC user interface and provides command line examples.
+This article describes the IBC user interface and given command line examples.

 ### 2. "transfer" action
-source code:
+function definition:
 ```
 [[eosio::action]]
 void transfer( name from, name to, asset quantity, string memo );
 ```

 *1. "to" account*
-The "to" account must be the account which deploied ibc.token contract.
+The "to" account must be the account which deployed ibc.token contract.
 In BOS-EOS IBC system, the "to" account on both EOS mainnet and BOS mainnet are **bosibc.io**.
 *Note: StartEOS contributed the EOS mainnet account `bosibc.io`; as the encouragement for the community contributions, the short-name `io` in BOS mainnet will be delivered to StartEOS.*

 *2. "quantity"*
-The token must be registered, and the quantity amount must satisfies this token's constraints,
+The token must be registered, and the quantity amount must satisfies this token's quotas, see [Token Quotas](#4-token-quotas).

 *3. "memo" format*
 memo format for ibc transaction is very important, because you should provide acceptance accounts on peer chain in memo string. format is: